 The Basel III Standardized Approach to the Fundamental Review of the Trading Book (FRTB) is one instance where a deep analytical dive is particularly needed.

 A “black box” solution that does not allow you to see granular-level data and perform “What-If” scenarios also does not give you a firm grasp of your risk.
-This lack of transparency can lead to holding too much capital against risky assets – or not enough.
+This lack of transparency can lead to too much capital against risky assets – or not enough.

-The list of FRTB requirements include:
+The list of FRTB Regulation requirements includes:

 - Calculating the default risk charge (DRC)